-Q I received a vendor invoice for an amount that exceeds my authority limit.
-Can I split the amount into two separate payments that I am able to authorize?

-A No. Splitting an invoice into separate payments in order to meet an authorization level is considered a circumvention of our internal controls.
-If the vendor payment amount exceeds your authorization level, the next-level approver in your management chain will need to approve the expense.
+- Q I received a vendor invoice for an amount that exceeds my authority limit.
+Can I split the amount into two separate payments that I am authorized to approve? - A No. Splitting an invoice into separate payments in order to meet an authorization level is considered a circumvention of our internal controls.
+If the vendor payment amount exceeds your authorization level, the next-level approver in your management chain must approve the payment.